vdevalerio/Contact-Book/README.md

 ### Problems to fix:
 - Bug in outputs being printed under header;
 - Lead with DBOperations output;
+- A lot of unnecessary code, refact it as soon as possible;

 #### TODO:
 - (Search and) Use a composer;